 The Workforce and Economic Development Division manages a portfolio of programs and grants that support career education and entrepreneurial development programs.
 Our programs and grants position colleges to be responsive to employer needs identified through data and market intelligence.

 WEDD utilizes a regional consortia model to ensure that our career education programs are informed by and maintain relevancy to industry employment needs.
-WEDD also utilize Technical Assistance Providers to provide research and data that informs our work and the emerging education and training programs of California’s employers (though I suspect this will all change soon).
+WEDD also utilize Technical Assistance Providers to provide research and data that informs our work and the emerging education and training programs of California’s employers.

 Our work is guided by the California Community College’s Vision for Success which aims to ensure students from all backgrounds succeed in reaching their goals and improving their families and communities, eliminating achievement gaps once and for all.